alanponce/DrugsPlot/README.md

 ### The user can modify every variable and the webtool reflect changes instantly.
 ### Clear way of interpretation through legends of color.
-### Multiple type of graphics (boxplot interactive, map, bar chats) which reflect the same data with different perspectives.
+### Multiple type of graphics ( interactive boxplot, map, bar chats) which reflect the same data with different perspectives.

 DrugsPlot has been developed with R language and the packages: ggplot2, dplyr, xlsx, maptools, Shiny and plotly among others.